 If something comes up on my radar I’ll develop my plan.

-That said, let’s take a look at an example plan – this is probably the best way to understand how to generate ideas.
+That said, let’s take a look at an example trading strategy for biotech stocks – this is probably the best way to understand how to generate ideas.

-How to trade biotech stocks – Example trading plans
+How to trade biotech stocks – Example trading strategy for biotech stocks

 Here’s a look at some trading plans that were sent out to members in Biotech Breakouts.
 Read them carefully, and you can see a pattern with these.